Dahua vs Lorex CCTV Cameras: Which Security System Should You Choose?

 • Dahua: Dahua’s support options in Perth may be somewhat limited, as the brand primarily focuses on commercial and international markets.
 This could mean slower response times for troubleshooting or warranty claims.

-• Lorex: Lorex typically offers a more consumer-oriented support network, which can make it easier to get help when needed.
-This can be a significant advantage for home users who may need assistance with setup or troubleshooting.
+• Lorex: Lorex typically offers a more consumer-oriented support network, which can make it easier to get help when needed — a significant advantage for home users who may need assistance with setup or troubleshooting.

 Comparison Factor Dahua Lorex